-Course content Weighting and marks Requirements Method of assessment Personal portfolio in Art and Design (coursework).
-60% of qualification 72 marks (18 marks for each of the four AOs.
-Must show evidence of two years of study Must show evidence of all AOs.
-Must contain supporting studies and personal response.
-Internally set Internall y marked Externally moderated .
+Weighting and marks • Method of assessment in Art, Craft and Design or Textiles Design (coursework.) qualification 96 marks (24 marks for each of the four AO) two year's study Must show evidence of all AOs Internally set Internally marked Externally moderated.

-- A01: Develop ideas through investigations informed by contextual and other sources, demonstrating analytical and cultural understanding - A02: Refine ideas through experimenting and selecting appropriate resources, media, materials, techniques and processes - A03: Record ideas, observations and insights relevant to intentions in visual and/or other forms - A04: Present a personal, informed and meaningful response demonstrating analytical and critical understanding, realising intentions and, where appropriate, making connections between visual, written, oral or other elements.
+- A01: Develop ideas through investigations informed by contextual and other sources, demonstrating analytical and cultural understanding - A02: Refine ideas through experimenting and selecting appropriate resources, media, materials, techniques and processes - A03: Record ideas, observations and insights relevant to your intentions in visual and/or other forms - A04: Present a personal, informed and meaningful response demonstrating analytical and critical understanding, realising intentions and, where appropriate, making connections between visual, written, oral or other elements.

-Autumn term 2023 Component one - Coursework continued and completed Continuing to develop preparatory work for 'My World' project with emphasis on selection and refinement of ideas, developing these towards a realisation, understanding composition and documenting intentions.
-Lent term Component one -New project and continuation of 2024 personal portfolio.
+Autumn term 2023 Component one - Coursework continued and completed Continuing to develop preparatory work for 'My World' or 'Natural World' project with emphasis on selection and refinement of ideas, developing these towards a realisation, understanding composition and documenting intentions.